Four-day working week trial at Perpetual Guardian a success, boss wants to make it permanent

 However, rolling out this theory in the real world isn't without its challenges and Barnes notes there may be a few speedbumps along the way as Perpetual Guardian looks to apply the initiative on an indefinite basis.

 "It's one thing to do a trial.
-It's another thing to do it permanently and there are some problems around the way our employment legislation is constructed, but we think we've found a way around that," Barnes says.
+It's another thing to do it permanently and there are some problems around the way our employment legislation is constructed, but we think we've found a way around that."

-He explains that employment law – from the legislation through to the payroll system – is still largely based on the number of days and hours worked, with vacation accrued according to the amount of time spent in the office, and there are legal concerns when it comes to challenging this status quo.
+He explains that employment law – from the legislation through to the payroll system – is still largely based on the number of days and hours worked, with holidays accrued according to the amount of time spent in the office, and there are legal concerns when it comes to challenging this status quo.

-"Employment law is rightly about protecting the rights of workers and people are worried that if you start changing the dynamics of a working week that might lead to people having to do more in less time and that it could lead to job losses," Barnes says.
+"Employment law is rightly about protecting the rights of workers and people are worried that if you start changing the dynamics of a working week that might lead to people having to do more in less time and that it could lead to job losses," Barnes said.

-"We have to do a little bit of detailed work to ensure that we can comply with employment legislation when we bring this type of four-day week process into the mainstream and make it permanent.
+"We have to do a little bit of detailed work to ensure that we can comply with employment legislation when we bring this type of four-day week process into the mainstream and make it permanent."

 On this topic, Barnes says there's a strong argument to be made that legal framework within New Zealand needs to catch up with the increased demand for flexibility in the workforce if initiatives such as are to prove successful.